 \section{Overview of Vision-Language Pre-training Models}

-Vision-Language Pretrained (VLP) models have proven extremely beneficial for multi-modal tasks in recent years.
+Vision-Language Pre-trained (VLP) models have proven extremely beneficial for multi-modal tasks in recent years.
 Earlier works were predominantly focused on using pre-trained object detectors to extract patch (region) level information from corresponding images \citep{lu2019vilbert,li2020visualbert,tan2019lxmert,chen2020uniter, su2019vl}.
-In some of these models, such as ViLBERT \citep{lu2019vilbert} and LXMERT \citep{tan2019lxmert}, multi-modality fusion has been achieved via co-attention which utilizes a third transformer that contains fused information independently obtained from respective vision and language encoders (transformer).
-On the contrary, VisualBERT \citep{li2020visualbert}, VL-BERT \citep{su2019vl} and UNITER \citep{chen2020uniter} employ a merged attention strategy to fuse both image patches and text features together into a unified transformer through corresponding image and text embedders.
-In addition to image patches and texts in a unified transformer, OSCAR \citep{li2020oscar} uses object tags as inputs.
+In some of these models, such as ViLBERT \citep{lu2019vilbert}, and LXMERT \citep{tan2019lxmert}, multi-modality fusion has been achieved via co-attention using a third transformer which contains fused information independently obtained from respective vision and language encoders.
+On the contrary, VisualBERT \citep{li2020visualbert}, VL-BERT \citep{su2019vl}, and UNITER \citep{chen2020uniter} employ a merged attention strategy to fuse both image patches and text features together into a unified transformer through corresponding image and text embedders.
+In addition to these, OSCAR \citep{li2020oscar} uses object tags as inputs.
 VinVL \citep{zhang2021vinvl} follows a similar strategy to that of OSCAR, the only difference being their novel 3-way contrastive loss which optimizes the training objectives used for VQA and text-image matching.
 VL-T5 \citep{cho2021unifying} exploits bounding-box coordinate information, image IDs, and region IDs along with ROI features for visual embedding.
-Encoded visual and textual features are fed into a bi-directional multi-modal encoder and an auto-regressive text decoder framework for pre-training.
+Here, encoded visual and textual features are fed into a bi-directional multi-modal encoder and an auto-regressive text decoder framework, respectively, for pre-training.